 After baking, remove your pie from the oven & place on a cooling rack.
 Leave it in the tin for a few minutes, as it will be easier to remove once it has cooled down a bit.
 Even if you are going to eat it hot, you don’t want to be burning your mouth – fruit fillings especially will be like molten lava & tend to be hotter than the sun, so give it a moment & save yourself (& your guests) some pain!
 If you’re going to eat it cold, just leave it to cool completely in the tin before cutting it.

 If you’ve used a loose-bottomed tin, just push the base up from underneath & ease your pie onto a serving plate or board.
 Slide a pallet knife gently underneath the pie to separate it from the actual tin base.
 If you’ve use the greaseproof paper method, simply lift it out & transfer to a plate, then slice, serve & share!
+There are a number of ways to eat this delicious pie, but simple is always best – serve warm with a scoop of soft vanilla ice-cream.

 So next time you have an abundance of blackberries, forget the crumble & pack them in a pie!
 Stay hungry! 😉 Aimee x